 Image credit: My Bespoke Room

-Scale is incredibly important in interior design and so make sure your sofa is the correct scale for the room size and in proportion to the other items of furniture in the room.
+Also, as mentioned at the beginning of our blog, scale is incredibly important in interior design.
+Make sure your sofa is the correct scale for the room size and in proportion to the other items of furniture in the room.
+If you want to make the most of your small living room space, why not check out our best small living room ideas here.

 You can mock up a quick floorplan with your room and sofa measurements, but nothing beats marking out exactly where it will sit in the room using masking tape or even stacked boxes.
 This way you can get a feel for how it will fit in the space - just because it technically fits within millimetres along a wall, doesn't mean it's right!